CHAPTER ONE

 Meanwhile, here is a photo sent by a friend in Kyiv that we hope to meet up with.
 It is of people dancing in Independence Square after being severely attacked with missiles the night before.
 I hope we get a chance to dance with them.

-I have purchased InterRail tickets because it will be easier to make changes.
-I'm not sure if it will work out cheaper but at least we have covered the cost of travel within Europe.
+I have purchased InterRail tickets as it will give flexibility of travel within Europe.
 I have found the process of setting up the digital tickets quite stressful but I am told by others who have used them, that they are very easy to travel with.
-There is a Facebook page for uses of InterRail and I have found it extremely helpful in answering some of the obscure questions and giving little bits of useful advice.
+There is a Facebook page for users of InterRail and I have found it extremely helpful.

-We have purchased a variety of gifts for family and friends, always keeping in mind weight and our ability to pack them without breaking or damage.
+We have purchased a variety of gifts for family and friends, always keeping in mind weight.
 Because we have these Scottish gifts, it reduces the space we have for our own things.
 I've aimed to travel light, we'll see!

 I've no doubt we will bring gifts home.
 I love Ukrainian art both folk art such as Petrykivka painting and the traditional block printing of Vybiyka.
 A couple of years ago we bought Vyshyvanka's which were made to order by a Ukrainian company.
 This is a traditional embroidery technique which is described as 'Spiritual Armour'.
-I think we will take these with us on our travels, mine is a collar and Dmytro's is a full shirt.
+Mine is a collar and Dmytro's is a full shirt.
 Here we are wearing them at Wilton's Music Hall.

 "Starting late January, Ukrzaliznytsia, the Ukrainian state railway service, implemented additional security measures following a Russian attack on a passenger train in Kharkiv Oblast that killed five people and injured two others.
 Since then, Russia has escalated attacks on trains.
 They became a daily occurrence.Now, train passengers must be prepared for long delays, sudden route changes, and evacuating the train in the middle of the night because of a drone threat.One of our colleagues recently experienced this firsthand.
 On March 22, the Kyiv Independent's videographer Olena Zashko was traveling from Kyiv to the city of Dnipro on an electric train.'The train stopped several times due to the threat of a drone attack,' she told me.'An hour and a half before our final destination, the train stopped again — Shahed drones were flying over it.
 We saw them being shot down around us and could hear the sound.
 We were told that this will go on for a long time.
 One of the railway power stations had been hit, and there was no electricity.
 So we had to wait for another train.'The passengers were standing in the cold near the tracks when residents of a nearby village came to their aid.
 They opened their local community center, which served as a shelter for the night.
 Practically the entire train, so many people and children, were sitting inside this club, waiting,' Olena recalled.
 'Eventually, another train arrived to take them to Dnipro — seven hours after their planned arrival time.